-Nora is a postdoctoral research assistant in the Department of Physiology, Anatomy and Genetics.
-She discusses her experience as an Oxford-Celgene Fellow and aspirations for the future of her research.
+Nora is an Oxford-Celgene Fellow in the Department of Physiology, Anatomy and Genetics.
+Here she discusses her experience and aspirations for the future of her research.

 What is your research background?